RomanKue/docs-example/docs/dev-ops-handbook/incident-recovery.md

 This can be fixed by running the `recreate-app-service-account` workflow, which recreates the token on the k8s cluster and stores it in the GHE secrets for the selected environment and repos matching the specified regular expression.

+## Fix Missing or Broken Master Key

+To encrypt the secrets in an automated way, the master key must be stored in GHE.

+This (or fixing a broken master key) can be achieved by running the `sync-master-keys` workflow, which stores the master key in GHE for the selected environment and repos matching the specified regular expression as `CRYPT_MASTER_KEY` (or updates the existing one if overwrite is set to true).